 It really depends on your local used market, especially in this day and age.
-I’ve seen used KLX125’s for as cheap as $700, but some people are asking $2000 or more if they’re in good shape.
-I’d say a good average is around 900-1400.
+I’ve seen used KLX125’s for sale as cheap as $700, but some people are asking $2000 or more if they’re in good shape.
+I’d say a good average price is around 1200-1800 dollars.

 If you haven’t figured out whether or not this dirt bike is for you, the lists below should make it pretty clear.

 - Are a new rider

 - Need a spare dirt bike for your girlfriend, wife or teen

 - Need a low maintenance dirt bike